andytlr/g/about/index.md

 ## About

-After an ill-advised detour into the exciting world of accounting, I chose to leave the glamour of spreadsheets behind and instead devote my energies to the much more serious world of advertising.
-As a copywriter I've worked across a range of clients at a number of agencies in Melbourne including Cummins and Partners, M&C Saatchi and most recently The Royals.
-My work's been recognized at various award shows including AWARD, Caples, MADC, ADMA, Spikes and the highly sought after NineMSN Butterfly Awards.
+As a copywriter I've worked across a range of clients at a number of agencies in Melbourne including Cummins and Partners, M&C Saatchi, CHE Proximity and most recently, more than five years at The Royals.

+My work's been recognized at various award shows including AWARD, Caples, MADC, ADMA, Spikes and the NineMSN Butterfly Awards.

+Writing and storytelling are my passion, and when I'm not working on agency briefs, you'll find me at home working on my screenplay.

 ## Awards